cesarvr/blog/content/post/istio.md

 # How To Add More Containers

-Adding a new container to existing pod is very simple, we just need add a new entry in the template:
+Adding a new container to existing pod is not difficult, we just need add a new entry in the template:

 ```xml
 apiversion: v1